 The ConsoleServer 800 network interface connects to a TCP/IP network using standard RJ45-terminated Cat 5 cables.
-The network must use IPv4; IPv6 is not supported.
-The point of connection to the network must operate at 10 Mbits half duplex, with no auto-negotiation.
+The network must use IPv4.
+The point of connection to the network must operate at 10 Mbits half duplex, with no autonegotiation.